ST10466527/Web-Development/README.md

 1. Download or clone this repository.
 2. Open the folder in **Visual Studio Code** (or any code editor).
 3. Open `index.html` in your web browser.
-4. Navigate using the menu (Home, About, Products, Contact).
+4. Navigate using the menu (Home, About, Products, Contact, Enquiry).